drzln/curupira/ARCHITECTURE.md

 ## Overview

-Curupira is a comprehensive MCP (Model Context Protocol) debugging tool designed specifically for React applications.
-It enables AI assistants to seamlessly debug web applications by providing deep integration with browser DevTools, state management libraries, and performance monitoring capabilities.
+Curupira is a comprehensive MCP (Model Context Protocol) debugging tool designed for web applications, with specialized support for React and modern JavaScript frameworks.
+It enables AI assistants to debug applications through Chrome DevTools Protocol integration, following Nexus design principles with dependency injection and clean architecture.

 The name "Curupira" comes from Brazilian folklore - a mythological protector who leaves backwards footprints to confuse hunters.
 Similarly, Curupira helps developers trace backwards through problems in their applications.